Cemetery Symbolism: 5 Common Grave Mementos

 Headstone Saddles

-Similar to a grave blanket, headstone saddles serve as another evergreen option for cemetery symbolism.
+Similar to a grave blanket, headstone saddles serve as another evergreen option for memorials.
 As the name implies, a memorial or headstone saddle is like a horse saddle that sits on top of a memorial.

 With the help of Styrofoam or another material, an entire flower arrangement will stay put in the saddle and not be blown away in the wind.
 The device also is adhered to the stone to ensure it will not shift or fall from different weather conditions.